istanbuljs/nyc/docs/instrument.md

 ## Streaming instrumentation

-`nyc instrument` will stream instrumented source directly to `stdout`, that can then be piped to another process.
+`nyc instrument <input>` will stream instrumented source directly to `stdout` and that output can then be piped to another process.
-You can use this behaviour to create a server that can instrument files on request.
+You can use this behaviour to create a server that dynamically instruments files on request.
 The following example shows streaming instrumentation middleware capable of instrumenting files on request.

 ```javascript